-This, in turn, represents a reason to advocate reinforcement learning approaches which do not assume any knowledge (or assume imperfect knowledge (Sutton, 1991)) about the environment.
-However, note that reinforcement learning methods may be slow to converge (or may not converge at all) if the parameters of the system are not stationary.
+Note that this, in turn, represents a reason to advocate reinforcement learning approaches which do not assume any knowledge (or assume imperfect knowledge (Sutton, 1991)) about the environment.

 We will now return to our running example in robotic soccer.
 In this context, we will also show how it is advantageous to reduce the size of the transition and observation models as much as possible, thereby reducing the number of parameters that should be estimated (and also increasing memory efficiency at run-time).